Collective nouns for animals are weird and wonderful – here's where they came from.

-A parliament of owls, on the other hand, seem to have quite a befitting title for their rather dignified air.
+A parliament of owls, on the other hand, seems to have quite a befitting title for their rather dignified air.
 And crows, too, have a group name which seems to match their menacing appearance -- they're known collectively as a murder.
 Come to think of it, those majestic lions do seem rather proud.

-Clearly, Berners had a penchent for poetry.
+Clearly, Berners had a penchant for poetry.

 With such vivid descriptors like an ambush of tigers, a wisdom of wombats, a memory of elephants, a crash of rhinos, a prickle of porcupines, a cackle of hyenas, an intrusion of cockroaches, a skulk of foxes, a tower of giraffes, and an army of frogs -- such animal groups aren't merely alive, they're truly dynamic as well.